WestCraft15/framescop/README.txt

 the player presses a button, click the coresponding button in the lower right.

 When you're done, press CTRL+S to save your work.
-To view the .tsv file you just made, relaunch Framescop and press the "Show Saves" button.
+To view the file you just made, relaunch Framescop and press the "Show Saves" button.

+If you ever want to delete a video, click the delete button with both the left and right mouse buttons simultaneously (This doesn't delete the .tsv).

 ----------------------------------------------------------------------------